dtcenter/METplotpy/docs/Contributors_Guide/tests_github_actions.rst

 <https://metplotpy.readthedocs.io/en/feature_224_contributors_guide/Contributors_Guide/new_plot.html#adding-a-new-plot>`_
 section).

 Use the pytest framework to generate tests.
+For more information review this `pytest documentation <https://docs.pytest.org/en/7.2.x>`_ for more information.

 Add an entry for the test in the *.github/workflows/unit_tests.yaml* file.